 One of the best ways to do so is by understanding the following terms: sex, transgender, cisgender, and nonbinary.
 Sex, for example, is the presence of specific anatomy at birth that identifies biologically the male or female sex, Cronin explained.
 Gender is a social construct, she said; in transgender individuals, gender identity does not align with sex assigned at birth.
 In cisgender individuals, gender identity aligns with sex assigned at birth.
 Nonbinary refers to individuals who do not identify with either sex assigned at birth.

-“The desire for pregnancy should always be discussed in presence of one’s gender identity,” she said.
+“The desire for pregnancy should always be discussed in presence of one’s gender identity,” Cronin said.
 “We need to be thinking about how we can provide the best care for all of our patients.”

-When it comes to serving this patient population, providers also want to think about how their facilities are designed and what signage is displayed.
-“Think about what do you have up on the walls?
-What does your paperwork say?
+Signage within facilities is also an important consideration.
+“Think about what you have up on the walls,” Cronin said.
+“What does your paperwork say?
 What do forms say?
 Are there things you can do to change your office setting so that it is more welcoming for all?”
-Cronin asked.

-Consistently training staff is one of the ways in which providers can begin to address the needs of this population.
-“What can I do with my staff?”
+To address the needs of the transmasculine and nonbinary patient population, providers can consistently train staff.
+“How can I make a restroom that is gender neutral?”
 Cronin asked.
-“Look at signage, paperwork, how can I make a restroom that is gender-neutral?
-Take a walk through your spaces.
+“Take a walk through your spaces.
 How gendered is my labor room?
 We can make sure that everyone feels more welcome in our spaces.”